chyj4747/vue3-golden-layout-virtualcomponent/README.md

 This demo does not show Popup!
 So if you find a bug when using popup, don't ask me.
 Try to send an issue to the GL git for help.

-This demo is built by vue-cli4, and use Golden Layout v2.3.0
+This demo is created by vue-cli4, and use Golden Layout v2.3.0

 If you don't know golden layout, but want to use its nice features, then the first thing I will recommend is the README in the GL git.